 - The Farmer’s House may be able to reserve you a spot at the restaurants or café close by for your breakfast and dinner.
 Please enquire when you book your stay.

 - Guesthouse – Iyashi-no-Yado Yamanami (癒しの宿「やまなみ」)

-- A kitchen with a fridge, various tableware, and cooking utensils are available for all guests to use
+- A kitchen with a fridge, various tableware, and cooking utensils is available for all guests to use

 - There are both Japanese and Western-style guestrooms.
-For those who aren’t used to sleeping on a harder surface, consider booking a Western-styled room that comes with a bed and mattress.
-The Japanese futon beds might not be as comfortable as it isn’t as soft as a mattress
+For those not used to sleeping on a harder surface, consider booking a Western-style room with a bed and mattress.
+The Japanese futon beds might not be as comfortable as they aren’t as soft as mattresses.

 - Price-wise, it is 3,000 yen for those who are in junior high school or above, 2,000 yen for elementary school students, and 1,000 yen for young children